 Near Panamint Springs in Inyo County, California — The American West (Pacific Coastal)

 Location.
-36° 26.061′ N, 117° 8.274′ W. Marker is near Panamint Springs, California, in Inyo County.
-Marker is on Skidoo Road, 7 miles east of Emigrant Canyon Road, on the left when traveling east.
+36° 21.787′ N, 117° 6.61′ W. Marker is near Panamint Springs, California, in Inyo County.
+Marker can be reached from Aguereberry Point Road, 1.8 miles east of Emigrant Canyon Road, on the right when traveling east.
+Park at Eureka Mine and walk Ό-mile northwest.
 Touch for map.
 Marker is in this post office area: Death Valley CA 92328, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on November 6, 2020.
-It was originally submitted on November 5, 2020, by Craig Baker of Sylmar, California.
-This page has been viewed 78 times since then and 22 times this year.
-Photos: 1, 2. submitted on November 5, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.
+This page was last revised on April 21, 2022.
+It was originally submitted on March 6, 2021, by Craig Baker of Sylmar, California.
+This page has been viewed 76 times since then and 32 times this year.
+Photos: 1. submitted on March 6, 2021, by Craig Baker of Sylmar, California.
+2. submitted on April 21, 2022, by Craig Baker of Sylmar, California.
+3. submitted on March 6, 2021, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.